absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 ---
 #### `sub request project prod`
-In order to promote Applications' to production, you need to have production environments available to deploy the Application's into.
+In order to promote Applications to production, you need to have production environments available to deploy the Application's into.
 This command will allow users to provision these production environments for a selected Project and deployment pipeline.
 The process follows the following approach:

 1. Request that the Team members put their names down in a sign off process to approve that the Project is ready for production:
     1. If a user rejects the approval request, the entire Prod Request is cancelled.